lucasnerism/mywallet-API/README.md

 # MyWallet

 ## Description
 A basic finance management application.
-Made with express and JavaScript and MongoDB as database.
+Made with Express and JavaScript and MongoDB as database.
 + Allows for account creation and authentication
 + Create, update or delete incomes and outcomes.